 Blood and urine tests

 Doctors suspect Zika virus infection based on symptoms and on the places and dates of travel.
-However, symptoms of Zika virus infection resemble those of many tropical diseases (such as malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
+However, symptoms of Zika virus infection resemble those of many tropical diseases (such as malaria Malaria Malaria is infection of red blood cells with one of five species of the protozoa Plasmodium.
 Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more , dengue Dengue Dengue is a mosquito-borne viral infection that causes fever, generalized body aches, and, if severe, external and internal bleeding (called dengue hemorrhagic fever).
 About 50 to 100 million... read more , and other mosquito-borne viral infections), and it occurs in the same areas as these infections.
 Thus, tests are needed to confirm Zika virus infection.

 Blood or urine tests can detect the virus if tests are done within a week or two after symptoms begin.
 These tests may use the polymerase chain reaction (PCR) technique, which increases the amount of the virus’s genetic material and thus makes the virus easier to detect.
 Tests are also done to check for Zika virus antibody in the blood.